General corner charge formula in two-dimensional C_n-symmetric higher-order topological insulators: Relationship between the topological invariants and in class A systems

 \section{Relationship between the topological invariants $[\Pi_{p}^{(n)}]$ and $n^{(e)}_{mX}$ in class A systems}

-Here, we discuss the relationship between the topological invariants $[\Pi_{p}^{(n)}]$ and the occupation number for Wyckoff positions $n^{(e)}_{mX}$, in the similar manner as in Refs.~[\onlinecite{PhysRevB.99.245151}, \onlinecite{PhysRevResearch.1.033074}, \onlinecite{PhysRevResearch.2.043131}].
+Here, we discuss the relationship between the topological invariants $[\Pi_{p}^{(n)}]$ and the occupation number for Wyckoff positions $n^{(e)}_{mX}$.
+We use a technique similar to that used in Refs.~[\onlinecite{PhysRevB.99.245151}, \onlinecite{PhysRevResearch.1.033074}, \onlinecite{PhysRevResearch.2.043131}], as we explain in detail in the following.
 The topological invariant $[\Pi_{p}^{(n)}]$ represents the difference of the number of states with $C_n$ eigenvalue $e^{\frac{2(p-1)\pi i}{n}}$ for spinless systems, and $e^{\frac{(2p-1)\pi i}{n}}$ for spinful systems, between the rotation-invariant $\bm{k}$-points $\Pi$ and $\Gamma$.
 First, we assume that the eigenstates can be described by well-localized Wannier orbitals.
 Thanks to the discussion based on lattice homotopy, we can limit ourselves to Wannier orbitals localized at one of the high-symmetry Wyckoff positions\cite{PhysRevLett.119.127202}.
 Thus, we calculate the topological invariants for such Wannier configurations $W_j$\cite{PhysRevB.99.245151,PhysRevResearch.1.033074}, and Tables~\ref{tab:PrimitiveGenerators_C3}, \ref{tab:PrimitiveGenerators_C4} and \ref{tab:PrimitiveGenerators_C6} summarize the values of the topological number $[\Pi_{p}^{(n)}]$ for Wannier configurations for $C_3$-, $C_4$- and $C_6$-symmetric systems, respectively.
 Different from the Refs.~[\onlinecite{PhysRevB.99.245151},\onlinecite{PhysRevResearch.1.033074}], we calculate the general corner charge formula including the case where the ion position is not limited to $1a$ Wyckoff positions.
 Since the eigenstates are expressed in terms of Wannier orbitals, the topological invariant $\bm{\chi}$ for the occupied bands is represented as the summation of the topological invariants of the Wannier configurations $\bm{\chi}^{(j)}$:

 Here, $M$ is the number of Wannier configurations with nonzero topological invariants, $C_{\bm{\chi}}=(\bm{\chi}^{(1)},\bm{\chi}^{(2)},\cdots,\bm{\chi}^{(M)})$ and $\bm{\alpha}=(\alpha_1,\alpha_2,\cdots,\alpha_M)^{\text{T}}$, which represents the numbers of occupied bands corresponding to the Wannier configurations $W_j$.
 By definition, $n^{(e)}_{mX}$ is represented by the sum of $\alpha_j$ belonging to the Wyckoff position $mX$.
 Since $C_{\bm{\chi}}$ is generally not a square matrix and is not always invertible, $\alpha_j$ itself cannot be uniquely determined from $\bm{\chi}$.
 However, in a $C_N$ symmetric system, $n^{(e)}_{mX}$, expressed in terms of $\alpha_j$, can be determined modulo $N$ ($N=3,4,6$) through direct calculations, which is sufficient for the calculation of the corner charge.